 The Level II fieldwork experiences are integrated as a component of the curriculum design.
 The student is required to perform their Level II FW experiences during OTA299 Level II Fieldwork Experience.
 Central Penn College requires that all Level II FW experiences be completed within the Continental United States.
 The student is required to complete a minimum of 16 weeks' full-time Level II fieldwork.
 This may be completed on a part-time basis, as defined by the fieldwork placement in accordance with the fieldwork placement's usual and customary personnel policies, as long as it is at least 50% of an FTE at that site.
-Level II fieldwork experience can be completed in a minimum of one setting if it is reflective of more than one practice area, or in a maximum of three different settings.
+Level II fieldwork experience area, or in a maximum of three different settings.
 Refer to the Progression and Retention Policy in the OTA Program Handbook for specifics regarding failed FW.